Azure/azure-sdk-for-python/sdk/communication/azure-communication-jobrouter/README.md

 ## Key concepts

 ### Job

-A Job is a unit of work (demand), which must be routed to an available Worker (supply).
-A real-world example is an incoming call or chat in the context of a call center.
+A Job represents the unit of work, which needs to be routed to an available Worker.
+A real-world example of this may be an incoming call or chat in the context of a call center.

 ### Worker

-A Worker is the supply available to handle a Job.
-When you use the SDK to register a Worker to receive jobs, you can specify:
+A Worker represents the supply available to handle a Job.
+Each worker registers with or more queues to receive jobs.

- - One or more queues to listen on.
- - The number of concurrent jobs per Channel that the Worker can handle.
- - A set of Labels that can be used to group and select workers.

-A real-world example is an agent in a call center.
+A real-world example of this may be an agent working in a call center.

 ### Queue

-A Queue is an ordered list of jobs, that are waiting to be served to a worker.
-Workers register with a queue to receive work from it.
+A Queue represents an ordered list of jobs waiting to be served by a worker.
+Workers will register with a queue to receive work from it.

-A real-world example is a call queue in a call center.
+A real-world example of this may be a call queue in a call center.

-### Channel
+## Channel

-A Channel is a grouping of jobs by some type.
+A Channel represents a grouping of jobs by some type.
 When a worker registers to receive work, they must also specify for which channels they can handle work, and how much of each can they handle concurrently.
-Channels are just a string discriminator and aren't explicitly created.

-Real-world examples are `voice calls` or `chats` in a call center.
+A real-world example of this may be `voice calls` or `chats` in a call center.

 ### Offer

-An Offer is extended by Job Router to a worker to handle a particular job when it determines a match.
-You can either accept or decline the offer with the JobRouter SDK.
-If you ignore the offer, it expires according to the time to live configured on the Distribution Policy.
+An Offer is extended by JobRouter to a worker to handle a particular job when it determines a match, this notification is normally delivered via [EventGrid][subscribe_events].
+The worker can either accept or decline the offer using th JobRouter API, or it will expire according to the time to live configured on the distribution policy.

-A real-world example is the ringing of an agent in a call center.
+A real-world example of this may be the ringing of an agent in a call center.

 ### Distribution Policy

-A Distribution Policy is a configuration set that controls how jobs in a queue are distributed to workers registered with that queue.
-This configuration includes:
+A Distribution Policy represents a configuration set that governs how jobs in a queue are distributed to workers registered with that queue.

- - How long an Offer is valid before it expires.
- - The distribution mode, which define the order in which workers are picked when there are multiple available.
+This configuration includes how long an Offer is valid before it expires and the distribution mode, which define the order in which workers are picked when there are multiple available.

- - How many concurrent offers can there be for a given job.
+#### Distribution Mode
+The 3 types of modes are
+- **Round Robin**: Workers are ordered by `Id` and the next worker after the previous one that got an offer is picked.
+- **Longest Idle**: The worker that has not been working on a job for the longest.
+- **Best Worker**: You can specify an expression to compare 2 workers to determine which one to pick.

 ### Labels

-You can attach labels to workers, jobs, and queues.
-Labels are key value pairs that can be of `string`, `number`, or `boolean` data types.
+You can attach labels to workers, jobs and queues.
+These are key value pairs that can be of `string`, `number` or `boolean` data types.

-A real-world example is the skill level of a particular worker or the team or geographic location.
+A real-world example of this may be the skill level of a particular worker or the team or geographic location.

-### Worker selectors
+### Label Selectors

-Worker selectors can be attached to a job in order to target a subset of workers on the queue.
+Label selectors can be attached to a job in order to target a subset of workers serving the queue.

-A real-world example is a condition on an incoming call that the agent must have a minimum level of knowledge of a particular product.
+A real-world example of this may be a condition on an incoming call that the agent must have a minimum level of knowledge of a particular product.

 ### Classification policy

-A classification policy can be used to programmatically select a queue, determine job priority, or attach worker label selectors to a job.
+A classification policy can be used to dynamically select a queue, determine job priority and attach worker label selectors to a job by leveraging a rules engine.

-### Queue selectors

-Queue selectors can be attached to a classification policy in order to target a queue which fulfills certain conditions.
-This queue is used enqueueing an incoming job.

-A real-world example is a condition on an incoming call that the call has to get queued to a queue which supports `chat`.

 ### Exception policy
 An exception policy controls the behavior of a Job based on a trigger and executes a desired action.
 The exception policy is attached to a Queue so it can control the behavior of Jobs in the Queue.

 ## Examples